bmsantos/vertx-yarn-preact-boilerplate/README.md

  - Propagate the eventbus to the client (firebase like)
  - Deploy in a single Jar or through the Vert.x app ()like the one used in this boilerplate)

-Because of this and much more, Vert.x has been gaining some serious traction in the world of [Reactive Systems](https://www.oreilly.com/ideas/reactive-programming-vs-reactive-systems) because of how easy it is to develop, deploy and main Vert.x applications.
+Because of this and so many more features, because of how easy it is to develop, deploy and maintain, Vert.x has been gaining some serious traction in the world of [Reactive Systems](https://www.oreilly.com/ideas/reactive-programming-vs-reactive-systems).
-Vert.x is not a new tool and has been around for almost as long as NodeJS but it is its latest installment, version 3.0.0, that converted Vert.x in what might just be the best micro-service technology for containerized applications.
-The main reason for this might be because it complies the [Reactive Manifesto](http://www.reactivemanifesto.org/).
+Vert.x is not a new tool and has been around for almost as long as NodeJS has but, it is its latest installment, version 3.0.0, that converts Vert.x in what might just be the best micro-service technology for containerized applications.
+The main reason for this might not be its simple API or how it fully complies with the [Reactive Manifesto](http://www.reactivemanifesto.org/).
+Its main reason might just be that it makes :computer: fun.
+Give it a :gun:

 ---